rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 During the `deactivate()` transition, the app **MUST** deallocate any A/V decoders.

-The platform **MAY** begin to transition your app out of view as soon as `deactivate()` is called.
+The platform **MAY** begin to transition the app out of view as soon as `deactivate()` is called.

 ### 4.5.
 Suspending an app